CDCgov/phdi-azure/docs/execution-guide.md

     - `Storage Blob Data Contributor` on the PHI storage account
     - `FHIR Data Contributor` on the FHIR server
 2. All of the files in the [sample-data/](../sample-data/) directory have been downloaded to your computer.
+    - They can be downloaded as a zip file from [this link](https://github.com/CDCgov/phdi-azure/archive/refs/heads/main.zip).

 If you have not implemented the pipeline, please follow the steps in this [Implementation Guide](https://github.com/CDCgov/phdi-azure/blob/main/docs/implementation-guide.md).